 Coming out of the pandemic and with persistent supply chain and inflationary headwinds, consumers are increasingly budget conscious—especially when it comes to discretionary retail purchases.
 In general, retailers have two responses: passes on increased production costs to the consumer or maintain price while looking to cut elsewhere.
-However, it’s possible to hold direct product costs while at the same time lowering indirect costs and providing customer value.
+However, it’s possible to hold direct product costs while at the same time lowering indirect costs and improving retail brand experiences.

 However, managing and maintaining retail facilities has also become more expensive because of persisting labor and equipment shortages.
 This has led to some difficult choices when it comes to maintaining and repairing equipment.
 Because of this, many retail operators will simply look for the lowest cost for equipment and repair.
 But this isn’t telling the whole story.
 In this discussion, we will define costs into two buckets for retail locations: